 Where should I hold them (account type)?

-Push the high-turnover, actively managed legacy products into your 401(k) or IRA to neutralize the tax drag.
-Keep your taxable sleeves reserved for ultra-efficient ETFs to maximize your after-tax compounding.
+Isolate high-turnover, actively managed legacy mutual funds strictly within tax-advantaged sleeves like an IRA or 401(k) to completely neutralize the capital gains tax drag.
+Keep your taxable brokerage accounts reserved for ultra-efficient, index-tracking vehicles to maximize your net, after-tax compounding velocity.

 Conclusion

-Legacy mutual funds are the physical bedrock of modern asset management.
-They have survived decades of severe macro regime shifts, absorbing systemic shocks and protecting trillions in capital.
-I look at portfolio architecture through a highly quantitative lens, executing my own aggressive strategies—often in full siege mode—but I absolutely respect the structural density of these vehicles.
-They offer a deeply empirical history of risk management that simply cannot be simulated.
+Legacy mutual funds are the physical bedrock of modern asset management plumbing.
+They have survived decades of severe macro regime shifts, absorbing systemic liquidity shocks and protecting trillions in capital.
+I look at portfolio architecture through a quantitative lens, executing my own aggressive strategies—often in full siege mode—but I absolutely respect the structural density of these vehicles.
+They offer a deeply empirical history of risk management that simply cannot be replicated in a simulated backtest.

 Key points to remember:

-1. Defining Legacy Funds: These architectures possess over 20 years of live operational data.
-Vehicles like the Vanguard 500 literally engineered the beta-tracking mechanics we all take for granted.
+- Defining Legacy Funds: These architectures possess over 20 years of live operational data across market regimes.
+Vehicles like the Vanguard 500 literally engineered the beta-tracking mechanics we all take for granted today.

-2. Advantages: Deep institutional backing provides immense liquidity, microscopic trading friction at scale, and behavioral guardrails that prevent panic liquidation.
-You can track their exact standard deviation through severe downturns.
+- Advantages: Deep institutional backing provides immense liquidity, microscopic internal transaction costs at scale, and behavioral guardrails that prevent intraday panic liquidation.
+You can track their exact standard deviation through severe historical contractions.

-3. Notable Standouts: Vanguard 500, Fidelity Contrafund, American Funds, and T. Rowe Price Blue Chip.
-They have physically endured the most volatile liquidity crises in modern history and maintained their asset base.
+- Notable Standouts: Vanguard 500, Fidelity Contrafund, American Funds, and T. Rowe Price Blue Chip.
+They have physically endured the most volatile liquidity crises in modern history and maintained their asset bases through operational resilience.

-4. Risks: You must aggressively monitor the expense ratios, guard against style drift, and model the severe tax drag of active distributions.
-Assuming a legacy fund will automatically compound forever is a critical failure in risk management.
+- Risks: You must aggressively monitor expense ratios, guard against style drift caused by asset bloat, and model the severe tax drag of active distributions.
+Assuming a legacy fund will automatically compound forever without structural monitoring is a critical failure in risk management.

-5. Balancing Modern Tools: You don’t have to choose between old and new.
-The optimal execution is to anchor your core with the unshakeable mass of a legacy mutual fund, and then deploy highly targeted ETFs and assets to craft an asymmetrical return profile.
+- Balancing Modern Tools: You don’t have to choose between old and new architectures.
+The optimal execution for independent allocators is to anchor the core with the unshakeable mass of a legacy mutual fund, and then deploy highly targeted ETFs on the periphery to craft an asymmetrical return profile.

 Dogma is the enemy of compounding.